spkenv/spk/docs/ref/indexes.md

 new `python` package was published or deprecated, run:
 `spk repo index -r origin --update python`

+The `--update` option can be given multiple times to update several packages at a once, e.g.:
+`spk repo index -r origin --update python --update zlib`

+The `--update` option take a package/version as well.
+This lets the update be restricted to a specific version of a package.
+This can make for shorter update times for packages with large numbers of versions, or builds per version, e.g.:
+`spk repo index -r origin --update python/3.10.8 --update zlib/1.2.12`

-This will read in the existing index for the repository and update the versions and builds of the named package in the index.
+Those commands will read in the existing index for the repository and update the versions and builds of the named package in the index.
 It is faster than generating an index from scratch.
-It has to be run once per repository and once per package.
+It has to be run once per repository to update the given package or packages in that repository's index.

 See `spk repo index -h` for more details.